Choi Seung-hee: Foreign tour

 Choi and her group left the United States on December 17, 1938, and they arrived at Le Havre, France on December 24.
 The performances were held in Paris (January 31, 1939), Brussels (February 6), Cannes (February 26), and Marseille (March 1).
 They performed in Switzerland during mid-March, and in Italy during late March.
 Starting from April 1, they performed in the smaller cities of Southern Germany.
 In mid-April, they performed in the Netherlands.
 All of Choi's performances in Europe received rave reviews.
 According to Choi's letter to her student, her traditional hat (the 초립동 모자) became a fashion trend in Paris.
 In 1939, in an international dance competition in Brussels, Belgium, Choi was appointed as one of the judges along with Rudolf von Laban, Mary Wigman, Serge Lifar, and Anton Dolin.
 After this competition, Choi was invited to perform at an international music and dance festival in The Hague, the Netherlands.
 Afterwards, she performed at the Théâtre national de Chaillot in Paris.
 The audiences included Pablo Picasso, Henri Matisse, Jean Cocteau, Romain Rolland, and Michel Simon.
 Picasso sketched a drawing of Choi and gave it to her after her performance.

 The people in France were used to the tense situation in Europe that they learned from the newspapers and the radio news.
 Everyone whom Choi met in France believed that there would not be another world war.
 Hence, Choi and her group decided to stay despite a warning from the Japanese embassy.
 She was expecting to perform in Italy, Northern Germany, and Scandinavia.
 When Germany invaded Poland on September 1, 1939, France declared war on Germany two days later.
 As the war in Poland raged on, Choi and her group began to evacuate.
 Their original plan was to evacuate to Italy.
 This was before Italy joined with Germany and Japan in a Tripartite Pact and before Italy declared war.
 An employee of the Marseille consulate general warned Choi that Italy might declare war, and that a Japanese ship called the Hakone Maru carrying about 190 Japanese evacuees would arrive the next day from Italy.
 Choi and her group embarked the Hakone Maru and evacuated to the United States instead.
 She continued her performing tour in the United States, Brazil, Uruguay, Argentina, Chile, and Mexico.

+In 1943, Choi began a series of 130 performances with the goal of comforting soldiers (known as: tairiku imon) in Manchuria, Korea, and northern and central China.
+Some postcolonial critics in Korea argue that Choi was forced to serve soldiers by the Japanese colonial regime.